zhiweichen0012/script-tools/README.md

 <u>convert mat file to pkl file.</u>

-run in the environment whith python3, while save the pkl could run python2.
+run in the environment with python3, while save the pkl could run python2.

 --mode: train / test